AnuragSinghChaudhary/kickoff/readme.md

-# 🛠️ Module 5: v1 Product Scope & Milestones (Updated for 2025 Brief)
+# 🛠️ Module 5: v1 Product Scope & Milestones

 ### 🎯 Goal
 Define the MVP scope of ExecAI with clear priorities, dependencies, and a milestone timeline targeting a Q4 2025 pilot release.